 If you’re just looking to keep a personal backup of your network, running an export once a quarter is a decent schedule.
 It gives you a snapshot in time.
 But for sales or marketing, that data gets stale fast.
 People change jobs, titles, and companies all the time.

 A far better approach is to build a system that captures warm leads as they show interest.
 Instead of working from a static, aging list, you can focus on people who are actively engaging with your content right now.
-This means you’re always dealing with fresh, relevant data and timely buying signals.
+This means you’re always dealing with fresh, relevant data and timely intent signals.